tuva-health/demo/README.md

 ## ✅ How to get started

 ### Pre-requisites
 1. You have [dbt](https://www.getdbt.com/) installed and configured (i.e. connected to your data warehouse).
 If you have not installed dbt, [here](https://docs.getdbt.com/dbt-cli/installation) are instructions for doing so.
+Note that the demo project requires dbt version 1.8.6 or later.
 2. You have created a database for the output of this project to be written in your data warehouse.

 ### Getting Started